ConorCorp/ConorCorp.github.io/content/posts/ai-traffic/index.md

 Not only is all my traffic fake, but its actively stealing my personality and voice.
 Potentially even cataloging me across my virtual profile.
 Like this is nothing new on the internet, but this is kind of egregious.

 I'll probably just fully block Singapore and Chinese IPs.
 It doesn't sit great with me honestly, but I'd rather not be someone's training data.

+I guess I should also close source the github repo :/ Not cool.